-Support the PCV, Greenwood and Groundwork Greater Nottingham to assist in the active management of the park and provide a varied programme of events and art activities.
+Support Volunteer Groups, Greenwood and L Leisure to assist in the active management of the park and provide a varied programme of events and art activities.
 Undertake regular consultation and surveys using a range of techniques.

-- ➤ Promote and support other agencies involved in managing and maintaining the park. - > Implement further varied events and activities. - Encourage and promote school and community events. - Consultation with users and non-users.
+- Promote and support other agencies involved in managing and maintaining the park. - Implement further varied events and activities. - Encourage and promote school and community events. - Consultation with users and non-users.